innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 <!-- #region student=true -->
 *Comment on how well your robot performed the task here.
 What strategy did you use to come up with your solution?*

-*Describe what affect, if any, adding noise to the motors does the the performance of the robot in completing this dead reckoning task.*
+*Describe what effect, if any, adding noise to the motors does to the performance of the robot in completing this dead-reckoning task.*
 <!-- #endregion -->

 ## Summary

 In this notebook you have seen how the motor `position` tachometer can be used to record how far, in degrees, each motor has turned, and the gyroscope `angle` value to keep track of the accumulated directional turns, in degrees, it has turned.
-In each case, turning one way increases the count, turning the other decreases it.
+In each case, turning one way increases the count, whereas turning the other decreases it.

-Tacho counts and gyro angles are very useful at providing an indicative feel for how a robot has traveled, but they may not be overly accurate.
+Tacho counts and gyro angles are very useful for providing an indicative feel for how a robot has travelled, but they may not be particularly accurate.
 As with many data traces, *trends* and *differences* often tell us much of what we need to know.

-Through working with the motors an sensors at quite a low level, you have also learned how the implementation of the simulator itself may affect the performance of our programmes.
-In certain cases, we may even have to do things in the programme code that are there simply to accommodate some "feature" of the way the simulator is implemented that would not occur in the real robot.
-In the physical world, time flows continuously of its own accord, in real time!
+Through working with the motors and sensors at quite a low level, you have also learned how the implementation of the simulator itself may affect the performance of our programs.
+In certain cases, we may even have to do things in the program code that are there simply to accommodate some ‘feature’ of the way the simulator is implemented that would not occur in the real robot.
+In the physical world, time flows continuously of its own accord – in real time!
 In the simulator, we simulate it in discrete steps, which may even take longer to compute than the amount of time the step is supposed to represent.